-22.2 Deferred Maintenance
+22.4 Deferred Maintenance

 If there is material variation between the actual maintenance expenses incurred and the expenses reasonably envisaged in the approved maintenance plan for any infrastructural asset, the Chief Financial Officer shall disclose the extent of and possible implications of such deferred maintenance in an appropriate note to the financial statements.
-Such note shall also indicate any plans which the Council has approved in order to redress such deferral of the maintenance requirements concerned.
+Such note shall also indicate any plans which the Council has approved to redress such deferral of the maintenance requirements concerned.

-If no such plans have been formulated or are likely to be implemented, the DMM of a Strategic Business Unit controlling or using such asset shall re-determine the useful operating life of the fixed asset in question, if necessary consultation with the Asset Management Unit and the Asset Management Unit shall recalculate the annual depreciation expenses accordingly.
+If no such plans have been formulated or are likely to be implemented, the GM of a Strategic Business Unit controlling or using such asset shall re-determine the useful operating life of the fixed asset in question, if necessary, consultation with the Asset Management Unit and the Asset Management Unit shall recalculate the annual depreciation expenses accordingly.

-22.3 General Maintenance
+22.5 General Maintenance

-Every DMM of a Strategic Business Unit shall be directly responsible for ensuring that all assets that are in his/her care are properly maintained and in a manner which will ensure that such assets attain their useful operating lives.
+Every GM of a Strategic Business Unit shall be directly responsible for ensuring that all assets that are in his/her care are properly maintained and in a manner which will ensure that such assets attain their useful operating lives.
+This requires that standard operating procedures (SOPs) must be formulated for every maintenance activity incorporating SHEQ requirements.